isomerpages/sportsg-sportcares/_initiatives/06_inclusive-sports-conference.md

 #### Date & Timing

-ISC 2021 will take place during the March 2021 school holidays: 16 to 18 March (Tues - Thurs), 9am to 5pm (Daily).
+ISC 2021 will take place during the March 2021 school holidays:

+ * 16 to 18 March (Tues - Thurs)
+ * 9am to 5pm daily

 #### Venue